KM is the Forest, Enterprise Blogs are the Path

 Previous management fads (as measured by the number of articles in the business literature on the topic) showed a consistent pattern of boom and bust over a roughly 10-year cycle, with four or five years of explosive logarithmic growth, followed by an only slightly longer period of almost equally dramatic decline.

-metaphor that "KM is the name for the forest of information, content,
+Koenig claims by metaphor that "KM is the name for the forest of information, content, knowledge and IT management."

 Running with the metaphor, I will argue that Blogs are one of forest's most essential knowledge assets: they are the path.

 When blogs became popular in 2002, they were thought by many to be just another of the fad's Koenig refers to.
 David Sifry's latest State of the Blogosphere shows the opposite trend, sustained growth for blogs on the public web:

 We can't measure the growth of enterprise blogs deployed behind the firewall (see 13 June 2005 | Dark Blogs Case Study #1 - A European Pharmaceutical Group) as discreetly, but its fair to say that a similar pattern is developing, albeit at lower total numbers.
 Enterprise Blogs play a key role in KM because they hold the narrative that shows a path through the information in the metaphorical forest.
 Blogs (and the bloggers that fill them) tend to provide links to key reference information in their narrative over time.

 John Monroe's coverage of FCW's Knowledge Management conference last month included a story titled Knowledge Lies in Narrative.
 In it, Munroe details a session led by Gary Klein, chief scientist at Klein Associates.

 A narrative approach makes it much easier to delve into experts' thought processes, which is where real knowledge is to be found, Klein said.